-A kitchen timer is also included which lets you know when a certain amount of time has elapsed but does not switch off the induction cooktop.
+There is also a kitchen timer.
+This lets you know when a certain amount of time has elapsed.
+But it does not switch off the induction cooktop.

 What about cleaning?

-Cleaning is a breeze on induction cooktops and the Bosch Benchmark model NITP066UC and model NITP066SUC have added features to make cleaning even easier.
+It would be crazy to write these Bosch induction cooktop reviews without mentioning, cleaning.
+Cleaning is a breeze on induction cooktops and the Bosch Benchmark model NITP066UC and model NITP066SUC.
+Extra features mean cleaning is easier on these models.

 In addition to the panel lock mentioned above there is a wipe protection function.

 The panel lock is great if you want to activate it because you know your cleaners will be coming into the house that day.
 It is also great if you have children, as a safety feature.
 But sometimes you don’t want to be holding the panel lock button for 4 seconds every time you want to give the cooktop a wipe over.

 The wipe protection function is the same as the panel lock but when you touch the button, instead of holding it for 4 seconds, it only activates the panel lock for 35 seconds while you wipe up some cooking splatter or clean up a mess from a boil over.

 When you use the wipe protection function it protects you from changing the induction cooktop settings accidentally as you wipe over the control panel.